RedMarbles1/TerraSaveManager/README.md

 Python 3.10 or above

 ## How to use
+Download the script from source.(Actual executable builds might be added with pyinstaller later)

-First edit the script and change the linkdir variable at the top to whatever directory you want Terraria to save to now.
+Then edit the script and change the linkdir variable at the top to whatever directory you want Terraria to save to now.
 Copy your Terraria save data to this folder.

 Then run the script and follow the instructions.
 If you are on Windows you should run it as administrator.

 ## iOS Shortcuts Setup